-- 11. Filling or grading shall occur only in support of permitted and conditional uses, or development permitted by a variance. - 12.
+- 11. Filling or grading shall occur only in support of permitted and conditional uses. - 12.
 Fill or grading shall be the minimum allowed to achieve the permitted purpose. - 13.
 Fills shall be located, designed, and constructed to protect shoreline functions and ecosystem-wide processes. - 14.
 Fill shall consist of clean materials with a minimum potential for degrading water quality. - 15.
 Pile-supported structures shall be preferred over fills unless it can be demonstrated that fill will provide better ecological function.